 This leaflet would seem to be from the same artist that did the one above.
 The image of the GI and the use of color are similar.
 More interesting, the back has the exact same message.
 The text on the front is:

 Like the one above, the message is signed by the South Vietnam National Front for Liberation.

 Courtesy Major Hammond Salley

 Another leaflet using the same title is this all-text leaflet printed on a thin pulp paper in brown ink.
+This all-text leaflet has the same message as the three leaflets above, but now on the front.
+Whoever wrote this message really thought it was powerful and has used in four times.
 Some of the text on the back urges U.S. Troops to:

 Support the present movement of the American people to demand the ending of Johnsons war in Vietnam and repatriation of American GIs.

 This leaflet asks the Americans why they have come 10,000 miles to fight in a civil war.
 In points out the injury done to the Vietnamese people by napalm, white phosphorous, and poison gas.
 It compares American troops with German troops who committed atrocities on the command of Adolf Hitler.
 It is a fairly effective text.

 Two other of Captain Salleys leaflets brought back from Vietnam are printed in orange ink with the title Why? and in black ink without title but with the first line of text: American servicemen will not fight in the war against the South Vietnamese people and serve as cannon-fodder for U.S. monopoly capitalists.